Knowledge Base

 Standard vs. Hyper Heat: Capacity at Every Temperature

-Outdoor Temperature Standard Heat Pump Hyper Heat (H2i / Aurora)
+Outdoor TemperatureStandard Heat PumpHyper Heat (H2i / Aurora)

-17°F (typical NYC January night) 40–55% 87–100%
+17°F (typical NYC January night)40–55%87–100%

-5°F (cold snap) 25–35% or shutdown 80–90%
+5°F (cold snap)25–35% or shutdown80–90%

--5°F (extreme cold) Shutdown 75–85%
+-5°F (extreme cold)Shutdown75–85%

--13°F (H2i rated minimum) Shutdown Still operating (H2i)
+-13°F (H2i rated minimum)ShutdownStill operating (H2i)

--22°F (Aurora rated minimum) Shutdown Still operating (Aurora)
+-22°F (Aurora rated minimum)ShutdownStill operating (Aurora)

 At 17°F — a normal January night in New York City — a standard heat pump delivers barely half its rated capacity.
 A hyper heat system delivers near-full capacity.
-That's the difference between maintaining your set temperature and watching the thermometer drop while the system runs non-stop.

 When This Matters Most: Electric as Primary Heat Source

 The distinction between standard and hyper heat becomes critical when the heat pump system is the primary or sole heat source.
+If a building has a gas boiler, steam radiators, or another backup heating system, a standard heat pump can work for supplemental cooling and shoulder-season heating.

-This scenario is becoming more common every year in NYC.
-Local Law 97, Con Edison's Clean Heat program, and the broader push away from fossil fuels are driving more buildings to convert from gas and oil to all-electric heat pump systems.
-When an electric heat pump replaces a gas boiler, it becomes the building's only heat source.
-In this scenario, the higher-end hyper heat options should be given serious consideration.
-A standard heat pump that worked fine as supplemental cooling may not be adequate as the building's sole heating system through a full NYC winter.
+Important: When an electric heat pump replaces a gas boiler and becomes the building's only heat source, hyper heat options should be given serious consideration.
+A standard heat pump that worked fine as supplemental cooling may not be adequate as the sole heating system through a full NYC winter.

 What We See in the Field Every Winter